 After only a few years of vocal training, he won a job singing with The Lake Junaluska Singers, a professional Christian ensemble based in the mountains of North Carolina.
 KC worked there for three summers during his collegiate years performing a ton of music and meeting lots of new friends, including his wife, Chara.
 Through a number of different events, God opened the right door for KC to audition and join the military music career field.
 As a member of The United States Army Chorus and former member of The United States Air Force Singing Sergeants, KC has served under and performed for Presidents Clinton, Bush, Obama and Trump and for the funerals of Presidents Reagan, Ford and Bush.

-In addition to his military choral experience, he has performed and/or recorded with many other professional ensembles, including Brethren (which he cofounded), The State Singers, The PromisedLand Quartet, Glenn Draper Singers, The Lake Junaluska Singers, Crosswind, The Potomac River Chorale, The National Gallery Vocal Arts Ensemble, The Fairfax Choral Society, The Aspen Festival Orchestra, The Cincinnati Pops, The Atlanta Symphony Orchestra and The National Symphony Orchestra.
+In addition to his military choral experience, he has performed and/or recorded with many other professional ensembles, including King's Cadence (which he founded), Brethren (which he co-founded), The State Singers, Poet Voices, The PromisedLand Quartet, Glenn Draper Singers, The Lake Junaluska Singers, Crosswind, The National Cathedral Choir, The Potomac River Chorale, The National Gallery Vocal Arts Ensemble, The Aspen Festival Orchestra, The Cincinnati Pops, The Atlanta Symphony Orchestra and The National Symphony Orchestra.

 He studied music at Western Carolina University and East Tennessee State University, where he earned his Bachelor of Music Degree in Vocal Performance.
 Originally from Mt.
 Holly, North Carolina, KC currently resides in Knoxville, TN with his wife, Chara, daughter Adaline and sons Brogan and Calvin and their chocolate lab Sophie.